 - Collaborative: Supports faculty and students seeking opportunities with existing funded research, with a goal to develop partnerships with K-12 schools and improve of curricula.
 Preference is given to students, K-12 educators, and minorities or non-traditional teacher-scholars.

 - Meeting/Travel: Provides full and half-day grant-writing workshops for multidisciplinary groups, including faculty from Wake Forest or outside researchers, to gather outside of their normal routines and focus entirely on submitting proposals.
 Facilities where workshops are held include Graylyn International Conference Center and Reynolda House Museum of American Art.

-How to Apply: We value your time–the application process is not onerous!
+We value your time–the application process is not long or difficult.
 Click here for the application for funding.